-The female:male ratio is 2:1.
-The incidence is 3 to 4 times higher in black than in white people.
+Autoimmune myositis is more common in females than males by a 2:1 ratio.
+The incidence is 3 to 4 times higher in Black people than in White people.
 These disorders may appear at any age but occur most commonly from age 40 to 60 or, in children, from age 5 to 15.

 The cause of autoimmune myositis seems to be an autoimmune reaction to muscle tissue in genetically susceptible people.
 Familial clustering occurs, and human leukocyte antigen (HLA) subtypes are associated with myositis.
-For example, the alleles of the 8.1 ancestral haplotype (HLA-DRB1*03-DQA1*05-DQB1*02) increase risk of polymyositis, dermatomyositis, and interstitial lung disease.
+For example, the alleles of the 8.1 ancestral haplotype (HLA-DRB1*03-DQA1*05-DQB1*02) increase risk of polymyositis, dermatomyositis, and interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more .
 Possible inciting events include viral myositis and underlying cancer.
 The association of cancer with dermatomyositis (less so with polymyositis) suggests that a tumor may incite myositis as the result of an autoimmune reaction against a common antigen in muscle and tumor.

 Pathologic changes include cellular damage and atrophy, with variable degrees of inflammation.
 Muscles in the hands, feet, and face are affected less than other skeletal muscles.
 Involvement of muscles in the pharynx and upper esophagus and occasionally the heart can impair the functions of those organs.
 Inflammation may occur in joints and lungs, especially in patients with antisynthetase antibodies.

 Dermatomyositis is characterized by immune complex deposition in the vessels and is considered a complement-mediated vasculopathy.
-In contrast, the main pathophysiologic abnormality in polymyositis is direct T cell–mediated muscle injury.
+In contrast, polymyositis is characterized by direct T cell–mediated muscle injury, and necrotizing immune-mediated myopathies are characterized by macrophage-predominant infiltrates and myophagocytosis.

 Autoimmune myositis can be classified into 4 groups, mainly based on histopathology and clinical presentation:

-Dermatomyositis can be distinguished from polymyositis by the characteristic skin findings of dermatomyositis (see Symptoms and Signs).
+Dermatomyositis can be distinguished from polymyositis by the characteristic skin findings of dermatomyositis (see Symptoms and Signs Symptoms and Signs Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more ).
 Muscle histopathology also differs.
-Dermatomyositis and polymyositis can manifest as pure muscle diseases or as part of antisynthetase syndrome when associated with arthritis (usually nonerosive), fever, interstitial lung disease, hyperkeratosis of the radial aspect of the digits (mechanic's hands), and Raynaud syndrome.
+Dermatomyositis and polymyositis can manifest as pure muscle diseases or as part of antisynthetase syndrome, which can be associated with arthritis (usually nonerosive), fever, interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more , hyperkeratosis of the radial aspect of the digits (mechanic's hands), and Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more .

-Necrotizing immune-mediated myopathies include signal recognition particle (SRP) antibody–related myositis and statin-induced myositis, usually have an aggressive presentation, have very elevated creatine kinase (CK) levels, and do not involve extramuscular organs.
+Necrotizing immune-mediated myopathies most often include signal recognition particle (SRP) antibody–related myositis and statin-induced myositis, usually have an aggressive presentation, very elevated creatine kinase (CK) levels, and do not involve extramuscular organs (1 Classification reference Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more ).

-Inclusion body myositis is a separate disorder that has clinical manifestations similar to chronic idiopathic polymyositis; however, it develops at an older age, frequently involves distal muscles (eg, hand and foot muscles) often with muscle wasting, has a slower progression, and does not respond to therapy (immunosuppressive therapy).
+Inclusion body myositis causes proximal leg muscle weakness, but frequently involves distal muscles (eg, hand and foot muscles) often with muscle wasting.
+It develops at an older age, has a slower progression, and does not generally respond to immunosuppressive therapy.

 Onset of autoimmune myositis may be acute (particularly in children) or insidious (particularly in adults).
-Polyarthralgias, Raynaud syndrome, dysphagia, pulmonary symptoms (eg, cough, dyspnea), and constitutional complaints (notably fever, fatigue, and weight loss) may also occur.
+Polyarthralgias, Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more , dysphagia Dysphagia Dysphagia is difficulty swallowing.
+The condition results from impeded transport of liquids, solids, or both from the pharynx to the stomach.
+Dysphagia should not be confused with globus sensation... read more , pulmonary symptoms (eg, cough, dyspnea), and constitutional complaints (notably fever, fatigue, and weight loss) may also occur.
 Severe disease is characterized by dysphagia, dysphonia, and/or diaphragmatic weakness.

-Joint manifestations include polyarthralgia or polyarthritis, often with swelling, effusions, and other characteristics of nondeforming arthritis.
+Joint manifestations include polyarthralgia or polyarthritis with swelling and other characteristics of nondeforming arthritis.
 They occur more often in a subset with Jo-1 or other antisynthetase antibodies.

-Visceral involvement (except that of the pharynx and upper esophagus) is less common in autoimmune myositis than in some other rheumatic disorders (eg, systemic lupus erythematosus, systemic sclerosis).
-Occasionally, and especially in patients with antisynthetase antibodies, interstitial lung disease (manifested by dyspnea and cough) is the most prominent manifestation.
+Visceral involvement (except that of the pharynx and upper esophagus) is less common in autoimmune myositis than in some other rheumatic disorders (eg, systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
+Common manifestations may include arthralgias and... read more , systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more ).
+Occasionally, and especially in patients with antisynthetase antibodies, interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more (manifested by dyspnea and cough) is the most prominent manifestation.
 Cardiac involvement, especially conduction disturbances and ventricular dysfunction, can occur.
 Gastrointestinal symptoms, more common among children, are due to an associated vasculitis and may include abdominal pain, hematemesis, melena, and ischemic bowel perforation.

 Autoimmune myositis should be suspected in patients with proximal muscle weakness with or without muscle tenderness.
 Dermatomyositis should be suspected in patients with symptoms of myositis and skin findings compatible with dermatomyositis.
 Establishing the diagnosis of autoimmune myositis requires as many as possible of the following 5 criteria:

 Biopsy findings can vary, but chronic inflammation with muscle degeneration and some regeneration is typical.
 Polymyositis and dermatomyositis can often be distinguished by muscle biopsy.
-A definite diagnosis made by muscle biopsy is recommended before treatment of polymyositis to exclude other muscle disorders, such as those due to missing or defective enzymes, necrotizing myositis, and postviral rhabdomyolysis.
+A definite diagnosis made by muscle biopsy is recommended before treatment of polymyositis to exclude other muscle disorders, such as those due to missing or defective enzymes, necrotizing myositis, and postviral rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more .
 Muscle biopsy is not usually necessary when skin findings are characteristic for dermatomyositis.
-There is no pathognomic skin finding for dermatomyositis on biopsy, but the absence of direct immunofluorescence helps distinguish the rash from the rash in patients with systemic lupus erythematosus.
+There is no pathognomic skin finding for dermatomyositis on biopsy, but the absence of direct immunofluorescence helps distinguish the rash from the rash in patients with systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
+Common manifestations may include arthralgias and... read more .

 To increase the sensitivity of the biopsy results, the biopsy sample should be obtained from a muscle that has one or more of the following characteristics: